 How to Create a Fairy Garden: Your Step-by-Step Guide

 If you’re looking for a fun addition to your outdoor space or a craft project for kids, creating a fairy garden fits the bill.
 These miniature gardens consist of small landscapes filled with small plants, and trinkets designed to “attract” fairies to your garden.
-It’s simple to get started, and customizing the garden with special touches is where the magic lives.
-You don’t even have to believe in fairies, but if you do, even better.
-Here’s how to get started.
+It’s simple to get started, and customizing your garden with special touches is where the magic lives.
+You don’t even have to believe in fairies, but if you do, even better!
+Get some fairy garden ideas and see how to build one in the guide below.

 - A container with drainage holes